Six Flags Atlantis was a water park occupying several prime acres of real estate at the intersection of I-95 and

 There was even an effort to relocate the park, but no site far enough east to avoid the daily thunderstorms could be found.

-The functional, brightly-painted
+The functional, psychadelic

-down the road, to the Gran Prix Race-O-Rama.
+down the road, to the former Gran Prix Race-O-Rama.
 Little else remains of the park except a few memories...

 ...and this site.